CosmicLabs-HQ/Founding-Engineer-Embedded/README.md

 * PDF resume

 **Deadline:** Applications reviewed on a rolling basis.
-Final deadline is EOD August 28, 2025.
+Final deadline is EOD September 20, 2025.

 ---